Erythritol Sweetener. Guide 2026

 • no significant effect on insulin

-many keto diets count erythritol as 0 net carbs.
+Many keto diets count erythritol as 0 net carbs.

 This is why erythritol appears frequently in: